ga-chicago/wdi5-homework/week2/003_friday_homework/README.md

 # Weekend Homework

-See the GitBook for Friday's assignment.
+[Instructions for this weekend's homework are here](https://github.com/ga-chicago/fellowship/archive/master.zip).
+Read the `README` file after unzipping for instructions.

-Be sure to create a folder named after yourself in the appropriate folder when submitting.
+Copy the entire project into a folder named after yourself in the `week2/003_friday_homework/` directory.